WhatDanDoes/nami-offering-collector/README.md

 ## `spec/`

-These are the Jasmine/Puppeteer tests, which perform some basic behavioural tests for when Metamask is not installed or disabled.
+These are the Jasmine/Puppeteer tests, which perform some basic behavioural tests for when Nami is not installed or disabled.
 It also performs database unit tests.

 ```
 npm test